 • Children have filed dozens of grievances over being hungry and not having enough to eat since the change in food service occurred in 2021.

-• Medical Staff is being asked to write RX for children who are still hungry after meals so they can have peanut butter and jelly sandwiches.
+• Medical staff is being asked to write RX for children who are still hungry after meals so they can have peanut butter and jelly sandwiches.

 Critically Low Staffing levels